Jake Hanks, LPC

 My practice is rooted in the idea that we are all born with basic goodness, something we never lose.
 As we grow, messages are passed down from parents, family, and society that create our world view.
 Experiences shape how we attach to others and ourselves.
 As children, we would have had no choice but to take in these beliefs, or introjects.
 These messages were often the products of well-meaning, conditioned people doing the best they could.
 We make them our own, often unquestioning their import.
 Even if the story created is miserable, it is a known quantity, and is therefore safe.

 Therapy provides us the opportunity to safely explore these old tapes, survival strategies, and limiting beliefs to uncover deeper truths, boundless possibilities, wholeness and health.
-Utilizing here-and-now interventions, elements of Gestalt, Sensorimotor Psychotherapy (mindfulness, somatic approach to healing), Cognitive Behavioral Therapy, Mindfulness, and Self-Compassion, will help guide you towards inner stillness, truth, and boundless potential.
+Utilizing here-and-now interventions, elements of neuropsychology, Acceptance and Commitment Therapy, (mindfulness, non-judgment, and holistic perspectives), Cognitive Behavioral Therapy, Mindfulness, and Self-Compassion, will help guide you towards inner stillness, truth, and boundless potential.

 To review my professional experiences, training, and education, please click here.

 To visit my business facebook page, please click here.